 To receive a copy by mail, email your request with a mailing address and evidence of your donation to firstname.lastname@example.org

-Inter-linked but apart from the objects that were seen in the exhibition, bosque brotante is a record of conversations that sprouted out of three sites in the Rio Grande region.
+Three conversations are featured in bosque brotante from three sites in the Rio Grande region.
 In the first, Beata Tsosie-Peña, a long-time environmental activist from Santa Clara Pueblo and member of Tewa Women United, with Marian Naranjo, a community organizer, founder and director of Honor Our Pueblo Existence (HOPE), discuss the river as a part of Tewa World.
-Their experiences with threats to the river, most notably the toxic effluent and fires resulting from Los Alamos National Laboratory, are brought into sharp focus.
-Jonathan Loretto, a potter and educator for Cochiti Pueblo, with Roxanne Swentzell, a ceramic artist, Indigenous food activist and leader in permaculture education from Santa Clara Pueblo, discuss the history of containment and imposed colonization on the control and management of waters.
+Their experiences of threats to the river, most notably the toxic effluent and fires resulting from Los Alamos National Laboratory, are brought into sharp focus.
+Jonathan Loretto, a potter and educator for Cochiti Pueblo, with Roxanne Swentzell, a ceramic artist, Indigenous food activist and leader in permaculture education from Santa Clara Pueblo, discuss together the history of containment and imposed colonization on the control and management of waters.
 Finally, Professor Manuel Robles Flores from San Agustín, Chihuahua, founder of el Museo Regional del Valle De Juarez—among other community programs and social services— joins Oralia Prieta Gomez, Susana Landeros Moreno and Ana Jazmin Rodriguez in a discussion of the river’s flora and fauna, it’s histories, as well as the way Mexicans have resisted the racismo ambiental (environmental racism) of plans to build nuclear waste disposal sites nearby in Texas.